 Well, Liverpool is an extended part of Ireland.
 I mean, some people would say Liverpool is the real capital of Ireland.
 Us Dubs’ and you Liverpudlians are all the same you know, we’re bubbled in the same spout.

 What’s your favourite thing about performing here?

-Look, you know what, I come from a hard, working class family and we all know how to enjoy ourselves and how to keep our feet flat on the ground you know.
-We know how to appreciate each other and I feel people in Liverpool are the same type of people as us.
-You’re hard, working class people, you know how to keep your feet firmly on the ground and you also know how to let your hair down and have a good night out.
+Look, you know what, I come from a hard, working-class family and we all know how to enjoy ourselves and how to keep our feet flat on the ground you know.
+We know how to appreciate each other and I feel people in Liverpool are the same type of people like us.
+You’re hard, working-class people, you know how to keep your feet firmly on the ground and you also know how to let your hair down and have a good night out.

 Myself and Boyzone just played at the Echo Arena the week before last and it was one of the best shows of the tour.
 We sold out the arena in Liverpool and we had a show that was on for over two hours.
 The crowd never sat down once.
 They never stopped singing, they knew every song.
 Going back to Liverpool with Brian, the Boyzlife thing in conjunction with Bongo’s Bingo is just going to be a great night.
 As a man once said, “If you enjoy the job that you do, you’ll never work a day in your life.”
 We love the job that we do and you know what, we don’t work, we just enjoy ourselves

 What songs do you think the crowd go crazy for?